moryba/Predicting-the-vaieties-of-Italian-wines-with-KNN/README.md

 ![alt text](images/score.JPG)

 ## License
-The dateset for this project came from [Kaggle](https://www.kaggle.com/).
+The dateset for this project comes from [Kaggle](https://www.kaggle.com/) website.